alexandreamat/TinyRTOS/README.md

 # 💿 Installation

-After following these steps, you'll be able to run `make` to compile the code.
+After following these steps, you can run `make` to compile the code.

 ## AVR (Arduino UNO)